-This follows, of course, hot on the heels of the single-use plastic bag.
+This follows hot on the heels of the single-use plastic bag.

-Or charging for bags, the noise has got loud enough for a certain amount action to now be underway.
+Or charging for bags ... the noise has got loud enough for action to now be under way.

 The trouble with the balloons is, of course, the fun factor.

-Just how many things do you want to find to ban before those who are following this debate with a bit of sense finally say 'You know what - You're taking the mickey'.
+Just how many things do you want to ban before those who are following this debate with a bit of sense finally say: "You know what - you're taking the mickey."

-Like carbon credits, carbon syncs and the international market for carbon, it's an invented solution that very few, if anyone, really understands.
+Like carbon credits, carbon syncs and the international market for carbon, it's an invented solution that very few understand.

-And even fewer would be personally convinced that it's actually changed or changing a single thing.
+And even fewer would be convinced that it's actually changing a single thing.

-I am just not sure how many four-year-olds are going to be feeling as good when Mum and Dad tell them balloons are off.
+I am just not sure how many 4-year-olds are going to be feeling as good when mum and dad tell them balloons are off.